alt-ctrl-code/home/CONFIGURATION.md

 It is not an uncommon pattern to provide configuration as a service, hosted remotely and ingested over the network.
 [Spring Cloud Config](https://spring.io/projects/spring-cloud-config) is
  such an example.

-With respect to our __healthy choice__ that its good to maintain our application configuration alongside our application source code, then it follows that having a build lifecycle for our configuration in another application service is undesirable.
+With respect to our __healthy choice__ that it's good to maintain our application configuration alongside our application source code, then it follows that having a build lifecycle for our configuration in another application service is undesirable.